Dissection Alternatives

 • The American Anti-Vivisection Society’s (AAVS) Science Bank provides alternatives to dissection in schools – with the largest loan program of its kind in the U.S. During the COVID pandemic, the Science Bank became a welcome resource for educators facing the challenge of teaching remotely.
 Animalearn.org met their needs by developing a special resource page on the Science Bank website, featuring virtual alternatives that are now available online.

 With schools opening back up for full-time, in-person learning, many educators have reached out to AAVS and the National Anti-Vivisection Society (NAVS) looking to continue their shift away from dissection and toward humane science projects.
 NAVS’s all-new BioLEAP.org website is a comprehensive resource for identifying and acquiring the latest humane alternatives.
-Educators and students can search for innovative alternatives by animal type, grade level or format to meet the needs of the classroom curriculum.
+Educators and students can search for innovative alternatives by animal type, grade level, or format to meet the needs of the classroom curriculum.

 Please review the following resources:

-• Dissection Legislation Map, Animalearn
+• Animalearn Dissection Legislation Map

-• Student Choice Laws and Policies, NAVS
+• NAVS Student Choice Laws and Policies

 • There are many Humane Science Project ideas that can be used in alternative to dissection.
 In addition to science based alternatives, behavioral and observational science projects on companion animals, birds, and insects are scientifically educational and ethically non-controversial.